 Cole, rather than task a subordinate to it, decided to do it himself.
 As soon as Cole laid down the panel, the P-47s began putting devastating fire on the German positions and the amount of fire being received from them slackened perceptibly.
 Cole, standing in the open and shielding his eyes against the sun, he raised his head to catch a glimpse of the plane.
 A German sniper about 100 yards away in a farmhouse saw this and shot Cole in the temple killing him instantly.

 Later, the Americans saw a German try to hightail it from the farmhouse, a .30 caliber machine-gun cut him down before he got far.
-The word passed quickly thru the battalion that the men had gotten the German that killed Cole and they all felt much better about it.
+The word passed quickly through the battalion that the men had gotten the German that killed Cole and they all felt much better about it.

 Just two weeks later, his Medal of Honor was awarded to his mother, wife, and son at Ft.
 Sam Houston.
 Cole was buried with his troops in the American military cemetery in Margraten, the Netherlands.